marcelmazon/rosicrucian-literature/en/books/blavatsky-and-the-secret-doctrine.md

 one morning after a short sleep, she was surprised to see Madame Blavatsky sitting up in bed, looking calmly at her.

 “Countess, come here!”

 The Countess obeyed, asking: “What is the matter, H. P. B.?
 You look so different.”

 She replied, “Yes.
 Master has been here.
-He gave me my choice—that I might die and be free
-1 I would, or live and finish The Secret Doctrine.
+He gave me my choice—that I might die and be free if I would, or live and finish The Secret Doctrine.
 He told me how great would be my sufferings, and what a terrible time I would have before me in
-England (for I am to go there) but when I thought
-54 BLAVATSKY AND THE
-of those students to whom I shall be permitted to teach a few things and of the T. S., to which I have given my heart’s blood already, I accepted the sacrifice.”
+England (for I am to go there) but when I thought of those students to whom I shall be permitted to teach a few things and of the T. S., to which I have given my heart’s blood already, I accepted the sacrifice.”

 She then called for some breakfast and to the surprise and joy of her friends, got up and went into the dining-room, where later she received a